Solved: duplicate ‘row.names’ are not allowed error while using read.csv()

 Solution 1: Import without row.names parameter

-You can import a CSV file without specifying a row.names or assign row.names = NULL.
+In this solution, you can fix this error by importing a CSV file without specifying a row.names or assign row.names = NULL.
 This will assign numerical values to the row names.

 # same as df = read.csv("https://reneshbedre.github.io/assets/posts/other/data.csv", row.names = NULL)